 I had an uneasy feeling, and the thought, “Don’t call an exterminator” came to my mind as I was striving to problem solve our unusual fly problem.
-I began researching various extermination options and I was intrigued to learn that lavender oil is a top-rated exterminator among naturalists.
+I began researching various extermination options, and I was intrigued to learn that lavender oil is a top-rated exterminator among naturalists.
 Okay, I decided to give my business to the “Lavender Oil Exterminator”.

-Insecticides from Home Depot and Amazon were not working!
+Insecticides from Home Depot were not working!

 I deducted in my mind we must need stronger insecticides to get rid of the flies, so in desperation, I resorted to carefully and conservatively using insecticide sprays I did not consider environmentally kosher.
 I just wanted to promptly get rid of the very big family of very bothersome black flies.

-I tried four different insecticides but they all failed to alleviate the problem so I needed to figure out a solution to put an end to this home invasion.
+I tried four different insecticides, but they all failed to alleviate the problem, so I needed to figure out a solution to put an end to this home invasion.

 I have to admit after having the thought, “Don’t Call an Exterminator”, I did some research to educate myself about the pros and cons of hiring bug exterminators.
 In my opinion, there were no pros.
 Below, I listed my top three CONS related to hiring bug exterminators:

 - You have to leave your home for 24 hours

 - The extension agency stated that quite often, exterminators spray a home, but the problem is only temporarily solved or may not work at all.
 That wouldn’t make paying customers happy to pay for an exterminator, along with the added inconvenience of leaving their home for 24 hours without lasting results.

 - In my opinion, the BIGGEST con is how unhealthy the majority of insecticide sprays are, not only for us but for pets too.

 After researching exterminators, I was certain I should follow my instincts not to call an exterminator, so I continued to search for safer solutions.